nung22/chow-counter/README.md

 ## Background

-As someone who recently started adopting a healthier lifestyle, one action that has helped me tremendously on my journey has been becoming more aware of the foods I consume on a daily basis.
+In recent years, I have started adopting healthier lifestyle habits and something that has helped me tremendously on this journey has been becoming more aware of the foods I consume on a daily basis.
 I have a fair bit of experience using food databases provided by companies like MyFitnessPal and LoseIt, so naturally I decided to create my own system for looking up nutritional information to learn what running such a service entails.
 In a similar vein, two of my favorite hobbies include cooking and exploring new places to eat; however I frequently find myself indecisive about what to make and where to go.
 As such, I integrated a random recipe and restaurant generator into the app along with the aformentioned food search feature for whenever I find myself lacking in ideas or inspiration.

 [Return to Table of Contents](#Table-of-Contents)